-In conclusion, the likelihood of a fire is at a low level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.
+In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.

-When future refurbishments are carried out, there are a number of observations that would improve the building.
-These observations can be found at the end of this document.
+When future refurbishments are carried out, there are a number of observations and actions that would improve the building.
+These observations can be found at the end of this document on page 41,42 & 43.